 5 Writing Activity Ideas for Reluctant Writers

-Reluctant writer activities can go a long way to helping a reluctant writer get more comfortable writing and improving their skills.
+Fun activities can go a long way to helping a kid who hates writing get more comfortable and improve their skills.
 When students gain just a little bit of confidence in their writing abilities, it can make writing much less frustrating.
-Here are a few reluctant writer activities that have worked well with my reluctant writer.
+Here are a few fun writing activities that have worked well with my child who doesn’t like writing.

 Find a Pen Pal

 Writing letters is one of the favorite writing activities around our house.
 We rotate between various relatives – cousins, aunts, grandparents, etc. I have wonderful memories of receiving letters from an Egyptian pen pal when I was a girl.
 I’m sure there are wonderful pen pals and pen pal programs out there today, but with all the shady internet people around, we’ve decided to stick to family members.